About Us

 What exactly is 200 hour yoga teacher training?

 Are you wondering what a 200 hour yoga teacher training is?
-Youre in the right place.
-We know that it may seem arbitrary why 200 hours?
-Why not more or less hours?
+You're in the right place.
+We know that it may seem arbitrary—why 200 hours?
+Why not more or less?
 And how does this make someone a yoga teacher?

-200 hours is the amount of time Yoga Alliance, the worlds largest nonprofit association representing the yoga community, with over 7,000 Registered Yoga Schools (RYS) and more than 100,000 Registered Yoga Teachers (RYT) as of April 2020, has designated 200 hours as the amount of time necessary for a yoga teacher to become a Yoga Alliance certified yoga teacher.
+200 hours is the amount of time Yoga Alliance, the world's largest nonprofit association representing the yoga community—with over 7,000 Registered Yoga Schools (RYS) and more than 100,000 Registered Yoga Teachers (RYT) as of April 2020—has designated as necessary for a yoga teacher to become certified.

-While there are trainings for 50-hours or 100-hours, those do not certify you to teach yoga internationally, those are often considered continuing education for yoga teachers who already have 200 hours of education, or as introductory courses for those who wish to learn more about yoga but who are not sure that they want to be a yoga teacher themselves.
+While there are trainings for 50 or 100 hours, those do not certify you to teach yoga internationally.
+They are often considered continuing education or introductory courses for those unsure about becoming a yoga teacher.

 So what is a 200 hour yoga teacher training like?
 Where does this method come from?
 You have questions.
 We have answers.
 Read on!

-A 200 hour yoga teacher training is a glimpse of experiencing Indian traditional culture under the Gurukul system and its vast spiritual practices.
-India is a land of seekers and spirituality, the world has recognized that India is a country of ancient spiritual wisdom and traditions.
-In India, many yogis regardless of caste and religion were born and they went beyond the physical and psychological dimensions and attained moksha (liberation) towards the end of their physical lives.
+A 200 hour yoga teacher training offers a glimpse into Indian traditional culture under the Gurukul system and its vast spiritual practices.
+India is a land of seekers and spirituality, recognized for its ancient wisdom and yogic traditions.
+Many yogis from diverse backgrounds have transcended physical and psychological dimensions, attaining moksha (liberation).

-The difference between spiritual world and material world
+The difference between the spiritual world and material world:

-If you have any more questions about what a yoga teacher training is, please do not hesitate to reach out.
+If you have more questions about yoga teacher training, don’t hesitate to reach out.

 pratap-rawat